 This technically broad focus is also reflected in prosecution work.
 The firm is busy conducting EPO oppositions for regular client Boeing, although its business came under extreme pressure during the coronavirus crisis.
 Work for other industry giants, such as Mitsubishi Electronics and Philips, bears witness to the firm’s experience with electronics patents.

 Patent prosecution across a broad spectrum of technology.
 Litigation over medical devices.

 Christian Steil, Volker Heuckeroth, Stephan Keck (all patent attorneys)

 19 patent attorneys

 Exclusive activity in IP, 80 percent of which is in patents.
-Filing practice with strong focus on electronics, medical technology and mechanics.
-Opposition and nullity suits, infringement proceedings.
+Filing practice with a strong focus on electronics, medical technology and mechanics.
+Opposition and nullity suits.
+Infringement proceedings with external lawyers.

-Litigation: BBP (defendant) against ElringKlinger over oil pans; Diazyme and General Atomics (defendants) against Brahms over diagnostics technology; Sony over display for digital text; Karl Storz over medical devices; regular activity for Pilz and Zeiss (public knowledge).
-Prosecution: filing and oppositions for Boeing, Jennewein Biotechnologie, Karl Storz, Mitsubishi Electric, Morata, Philips, Saturn Licensing, Sony.
-Filing for Kawasaki, Rohm.
+Litigation: Diazyme and General Atomics (defendants) against Brahms over diagnostics technology; regular Karl Storz over medical devices; Sony (defendant) against Virtual Papers over digital book technology; Boing (defendant) against Airbus in EPO opposition over a method for handling aircraft communications; Stihl (claimant) against Husquarna in EPO opposition over lawn-cutting robots; Supponor (defendant) against AIM Sport Vision over ad overlays for TV; regular activity for Pilz and Zeiss.
+Prosecution: filing and oppositions for Boeing, Jennewein Biotechnologie, Karl Storz, Mitsubishi Electric, Morata, Philips, Pilz, Saturn Licensing, Sony; filing for Kawasaki, Rohm and Recaro E-Gaming.